coraning/observatory-upload/docs/DOC.md

 An API-Key has a name associated which is stored as *uploader* in each entry in the collection. *seqKey* is used when the file is placed in a SequenceFile.
 *msmntCampaign* and *format* must satisfy the regex `[a-zA-Z0-9\-]*`.
 In *seqKey* a dot is allowed (but not two dots in a row).
 *msmntCampaign* and *format* are both each restricted to 32 characters. *complete* is set to true once uploading the data is complete
-(the upload entry may exist before that) and *validated* is set to true if the data was uploaded and the validator deemed the uploaded file to be valid.
+(the upload entry may exist before that).

 Uses the collection ```uploads``` in the *UPLOAD_DB_NAME* database.